by Tammy Taylor~

 Covering Food In The Refrigerator

 But what about thawing food?
 I’ve found a way around plastic for that too.
-Of course I often use my beeswax wraps but there’s an even easier way.
-For instance, when looking through the freezer recently I discovered a bag labeled “Grilled Pork Steaks” and I thought that would be delicious to enjoy for tomorrow’s supper.
+Well, when looking through the freezer recently I discovered a bag labeled “Grilled Pork Steaks” and I thought that would be delicious to enjoy for tomorrow’s supper.
 I pulled two serving sizes from the bag and placed the frozen steak portions on a plate.

 I topped them with an inverted bowl, the way I’d seen my grandmother do a thousand times when I was a child.
 Into the fridge it goes to thaw overnight and throughout the day tomorrow.
 When It’s time to eat all that needs to be done is to heat the steaks, whip up a couple of veggie sides such as a steamed vegetable medley and dinner is served in a flash!

 These are a few ways I’ve dodged adding plastic to my kitchen.
 I don’t know if I’ll ever be totally plastic free but at least when it does come into our home I’m able to use it fully before disposing of it.